learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 - support Websockets such as [HAProxy Ingress](https://github.com/jcmoraisjr/haproxy-ingress)

 There are also other hybrid Ingress controllers can integrate with existing cloud providers such as [Zalando's Skipper Ingress](https://opensource.zalando.com/skipper/).

+When it comes to API gateway in Ingress, you have three popular choices to select from.

 ## Option #1 — The king of API Gateways: Kong